In this Guide

 The Danby is the best choice for people who are looking for a cooling solution on a budget.

-It’s the cheapest of our three recommendations by about $50, and it provides good value for your money.
+It’s the cheapest of our three recommendations, and it provides good value for your money.
 However, the cooling system won’t go below 43 degrees, so some people might not get quite the frosty effect they were hoping for.
 It’s also a bit more unreliable than our other two recommendations.
 We’d recommend it to the most cash-strapped buyers, but encourage those who can to spend a bit more for one of our other (more reliable) recommendations.

 The Whynter is a more powerful unit for people who like their drinks a little chillier.